English section

 BVB

+* Marcel Murgoci, Estinvest Focşani: "Am avut unul dintre cele mai bune volume înregistrate de la începutul anului"

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un volum de tranzacţionare de 51,48 milioane de lei (11,41... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un rulaj de 66,72 milioane de lei (14,85 milioane euro),... detalii

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un volum de tranzacţionare de 51,48 milioane de lei (11,41... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în scădere, în contextul în care a fost înregistrat un rulaj de 66,72 milioane de lei (14,85 milioane euro),... detalii

 Cotaţii Internaţionale